MihaOnTech/Devico_Test/SOLUTION.md

 - Fixed Database Connection.
 - Removed useless import in index.html.
 Resource doesn't exist.
 - Fixed email service.
 Provided credentials not working.
 I got acces to a private domain email to open a SMTP2GO account.
-- Fixed SQL query.
+- Fixed new_mgldefi.sql file.
 Missing comma on column declaration and changed top_tokens name column length to 20 to get rid of error.
 - Removed TS notation on UserProvider.
 - Changed default chain to Polygon mainnet to close loading state.
 Connection to BSC network not working.
 #### Possible Improvements